Phantom-Intruder/kubelabs/NewRelic101/new-relic-proxy.md

 ## Steps

 For starters, run a small ec2 instance in a public subnet.
 Even a small machine would be able to handle quite a lot of data so there is no reason to run anything beyond that considering that the machine will be running forever.
----

-### 2. **Install and Configure Squid Proxy**

-**Commands:**
+In this machine, we will be running the squid proxy:

 ```bash
 sudo yum install squid -y